dubtcs/dubtcs/README.md

 I'm Daulton, I love games and everything involving their creation.

 I started programming in fifth grade with scratch.
 In highschool I began working with roblox and lua.
-Now I like to work with C++, but love all software development :)
+Now I like to work with C++, and love all of software development :)

 ### Major Projects